Yandex Cloud

 9. Click Save rule.

-Connect your ARL profile to a security profileConnect your ARL profile to a security profile
+Connect your ARL profile to the security profileConnect your ARL profile to the security profile

 Management console